ampproject/amphtml/contributing/design-reviews.md

 * [Upcoming design reviews](https://github.com/ampproject/amphtml/labels/Type%3A%20Design%20Review)
 * [Past design reviews](https://github.com/ampproject/amphtml/issues?q=label%3A%22Type%3A+Design+Review%22+is%3Aclosed)

-The Design Review GitHub issue for a given week will have links to the designs being discussed that week as well as a link to the Hangout.  **When attending a design review please read through the designs _before_ the review starts.**
+The GitHub issue for a given week's design review will have links to the designs being discussed that week.
+When the design review is over the GitHub issue will include notes from the design review discussion.

-Notes from the design review discussion will be posted in the Design Review GitHub issue shortly after the design review has finished.
+**When attending a design review please read through the designs _before_ the review starts.**

 ## Bringing your design to a design review